apache/airflow/docs/apache-airflow/core-concepts/executor/index.rst

         ]

 .. note::
-    There are no strict rules in place, currently, for the Airflow command namespace.
+    Currently there are no strict rules in place for the Airflow command namespace.
 It is up to developers to use names for their CLI commands that are sufficiently unique so as to not cause conflicts with other Airflow executors or components.

 .. note::
     When creating a new executor, or updating any existing executors, be sure to not import or execute any expensive operations/code at the module level.
 Executor classes are imported in several places and if they are slow to import this will negatively impact the performance of your Airflow environment, especially for CLI commands.